 Microsoft Office Suite is used in many businesses and should be included in yours.
 It’s popularity comes from its ease of use and number of functions that keep increasing.
 There are several programs that come with Office that can prove beneficial for your small business.
 Outlook especially can do more than just email.
 It is also a scheduler and an organizer.
 Excel spreadsheets are extremely useful for accounting and bookkeeping, task and employee management, and graph production.
 Microsoft Word has countless functions.
 Document creation is its primary purpose, useful not just for memos and letters; it is also good to put together sales or marketing presentations, customized calendars that can be updated, and design promotional material.
 You can even collaborate with a colleague in real time from different computers.

 Everything is in the Cloud nowadays.
 There are a number of reasons for this.
 One: the Cloud is cheap with some services, sometimes even free with other services or subscriptions.
 This makes the need for a large amount of onsite data storage unnecessary.
 Secondly, the Cloud provides for collaboration.
 Sharing your work with fellow employees, or giving a client access to see a work-in-progress can help improve the overall results and produce a better product.
 A third reason would be to have everything backed-up.
 If a disaster should befall your business, natural or man-made, it is a good idea to have everything available so you can retrieve the lost data once your systems are back up and running.
 Sales data, payroll history, customer information; it should all be saved in the Cloud for that “just in case” scenario.
+Finally, you can use cloud to technology to integrate your whole tech stack into one place and improve your lead generation process.

 Digital security could be a benefit of storing information in the Cloud as well.
 The servers for the Cloud providers are more heavily fortified than home or small business computer networks.
 For the systems and information, you keep onsite, you need to have the best security available that matches your business.
 Credit card numbers and personal information are sought heavily by hackers, and 50% of small businesses do not use Internet security.
 Small businesses are such a weak spot in information security that the majority of cybercrimes are aimed at these systems.